Mwalyego/Tourism-management-system/README.md

 ## Overview

 The Tourism Management System is a web application designed to manage tourism activities.
-Built using Django and Django CMS, this system allows users to search and explore tourist areas, manage bookings, and generate tickets.
-It provides a comprehensive solution for both tourists and content creators, with an admin interface for system management.
+Built using Django this system allows users to search and explore tourist areas, manage bookings, and generate tickets.
+It provides a comprehensive solution for tourists.

 ## Features